Thomas Mills Writes: Wos Loss

 Who knows.
 But her biggest sin was hanging her boss out to dry.
 When salary-gate broke, Wos wouldn’t respond to the press leaving McCrory to defend the indefensible.
 He lied to cover up her stupid hires, saying that the two campaign hacks beat out more experienced people for jobs when, in reality, nobody else was considered.
 He should have fired her then, but since he didn’t have the backbone, she should have stepped down.
 With each of her mistakes, McCrory came out to defend her even as his poll numbers sank.

 The whole debacle has been a sorry episode.
 If she’s done, it’s McCrory’s second cabinet secretary to go in less than a year.
 We still don’t why Kieran Shanahan left, but there won’t be much question about Wos.
 She was inexperienced, incompetent, ideological and arrogant.
 She had no business there in the first place.
 And that is Pat McCrory’s fault.

-Posted on October 18, 2013, in "Single State Agency", Accountability, Agency, Aldona Wos, DHHS, Division of Medical Assistance, Gov. Pat McCrory, Health Care Providers and Services, McCrory, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Recipients, NC, NC Medicaid Director, NCTracks, North Carolina, Tax Dollars, Taxes, Taxpayers, Transparency, Wos and tagged Aldona Wos, DHHS, Division of Medical Assistance, DMA, McCrory, Medicaid, Medicaid recipients, NC Medicaid, NCTracks, NCTracks Billing Issues, North Carolina, Pat McCrory, Wos.
+Posted on October 18, 2013, in "Single State Agency", Accountability, Agency, Division of Medical Assistance, Health Care Providers and Services, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Recipients, NC, NC DHHS, NC Medicaid Director, NCTracks, North Carolina, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Aldona Wos, Division of Medical Assistance, DMA, McCrory, Medicaid, Medicaid recipients, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, North Carolina, Pat McCrory, Wos.
 Bookmark the permalink.
 3 Comments.